-- Post Construction test: Total leakage shall be measured with a pressure differential of 0.1 inch w.g.
+- Post-construction test: Total leakage shall be measured with a pressure differential of 0.1 inch w.g.
 (25 Pa) across the entire system, including the manufacturer’s air handler enclosure.
 Alternatively, a duct leakage test to outside conditioned space with a pressure differential of 0.1 inch w.g.
 (25 Pa) with reference to the outside across the entire system including the manufacturers’ air handler may be performed.
 Registers shall be taped or otherwise sealed during the test.

-- A duct air‐leakage test shall not be required for ducts serving ventilation systems that are not integrated with ducts serving heating or cooling systems.
+- A duct air leakage test shall not be required for ducts serving ventilation systems that are not integrated with ducts serving heating or cooling systems.

 - If the HVAC duct system is serving less than or equal to 1,200 square feet of conditioned floor area, the allowable duct leakage shall be 72 cubic feet per minute or less.

-If you are unable to pass your duct leakage test, we use a theatrical smoke machine to determine where you are having air leakage issues in order that you can address them.
+If you do not pass your duct leakage test, we will use a theatrical smoke machine to determine where you are having air leakage issues so you can address them with proper duct sealing.
 The blower fan pushes the smoke through any leakage area so we can see where they are located.
 We will continue to work with you until you are able to pass your blower door test.

 HOW MUCH DOES A DUCT BLASTER TEST COST?